tomwassenberg/certbot-ocsp-fetcher/README.md

 - `-o DIRECTORY, --output-dir=DIRECTORY`\
   Specify the directory where OCSP staple files are saved.
-When not specified, this defaults to the working directory.
+When not specified, this defaults to the `$STATE_DIRECTORY` environment variable, as is set by the [supplied systemd service].
+If this environment variable is not set either, this defaults to the working directory.

 - `-q, --quiet`\
   Do not print any output, including the list of certificates the tool